 - For one of the best burgers in the city look no further than Shake Shack.
 It's located in the lower concourse at Penn Station.
 If you're in a hurry you can even download the Shake Shack app and order ahead of time.
 Don't leave without getting a milkshake and fries to go.

 - If you're in the mood for sushi Wasabi Sushi & Bento prepares high quality snacks to go.
-It's located in the plaza concourse level and is open 7:30 a.m. to 11:30 p.m.
-Monday to Sunday.
+It's located in the plaza concourse level and is open from 7:00 a.m. to 1:00 a.m.
+Monday to Friday, open from 8:00 a.m. until 1:00 a.m. on Saturday and open from 8:00 a.m. until 11:00 p.m. on Sunday.
 Sushi for breakfast anyone?

 - For a fresh sandwich, head to Pret A Manger.
 It's located next to the LIRR concourse.
 It has salads and snack bowls along with sandwiches.